Are Indiana Vital Records Open to the Public?

 Indianapolis, IN 46206-7125

 Applicants cannot obtain marriage records online.
-However, individuals can conduct a free statewide search and view logs from 1993 to the present and documents from 1958 to the present and before 1850 on the state’s digital library.
+However, individuals can conduct a free statewide search and view logs from 1993 to the present and documents from 1958 to the present and before 1850 on the state’s digital library to find historical marriage records.

 Are Indiana Divorce Records Public Information?